Black Bean Chicken Enchilada Soup

 1 tsp cumin

-1 can black beans (or make your own)
+1 can black or kidney beans (depending on preference, or make your own)

 1/2 bag frozen corn

-6. Drain and rinse cans of black beans and add to the pot.
+- Drain and rinse beans and add to the pot.

-7. Add 1 bag of frozen corn last when soup has been about boiling already.
+- Add frozen corn last when soup is just about to boil.
 Bring back to boil.